openshift/ansible-service-broker/docs/specs/apb.yml-plan-support.md

 * Broker previously hid the concept of plans from APBs by faking it and generating a "Default" plan .
 It entirely ignored the `PlanID` on requests.
-Now the Broker should read the `PlanID` on the request and inject it into the parameters along with the rest of the user provided params.
+Now the Broker should read the `PlanID` on the request and inject it into the parameters along with the rest of the user provided parameters.
 * Use this as an opportunity to establish a namespace on parameters that the broker can use for standard, special parameters it sends into APBs. `_apb_<param>`.
 In this case, PlanID is passed to APBs as `_apb_plan_id`.
 APBs should be written